gusmartin/TC2008/README.md

 # Scheduler

-Implementation of the basic scehduling algorithms.
+Implementation of the basic scheduling algorithms.